 Retargeting is one of the most effective methods of PPC advertising.
 According to Blue Corona, viewing retargeted ads makes consumers 70% more likely to convert on your site.
 Retargeting can result in conversion rates that are ten times higher than traditional display advertising, according to Meazy.

 Google Local Services Ads (LSAs)

-Pay-per-click campaigns for lawyers can consist of any combination of these advertising elements.
-Some types will work better than others depending upon your location, your practice areas, and your goals.
+A law firm's PPC campaigns can consist of any combination of these online advertising elements.
+Some types will work better than others depending on your location, your practice areas, and your goals.
 But an effective campaign should always include a few critical components.

 Smart Keyword Research

 Google and other search engines use keywords to help users find the information they want.
 When users type in keywords, the search engine displays a list of results that contain those words and phrases.
 The order of these results hinges on several factors, including the relevance of the keywords to the user's search query and the quality of the content.